hastur-dev/rust-learning-game/MENU_SYSTEM.md

-# Start Menu System
+# 🎮 Menu System Documentation

-The game now features a comprehensive start menu system with the banner "Welcome to Robo Wars Crab Edition"!
+**Robo Grid Explorer GUI** features a comprehensive menu system with intuitive navigation and professional UI design for easy access to all game features.

 ## Main Menu Features